-The Master of Information Technology is a 72-unit program offered by the School of Computer Science, Engineering and Mathematics, within the Faculty of Science and Engineering.
+The Master of Information Technology is a 72-unit program offered by the College of Science and Engineering.

-The course articulates with the Graduate Certificate in Information Technology and the Graduate Diploma in Information Technology, and the sequentially developed topics allow progression through the three awards.
-Candidates who have completed either of these courses are awarded credit for related topics.
+The course articulates with the Graduate Diploma in Information Technology, and the sequentially developed topics allow progression through the awards.
+Candidates who have completed the Graduate Diploma in Information Technology are awarded credit for related topics.

 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 The course has been designed to provide graduates with: